chboishabba/tircorder-JOBBIE/README.md

 See [3D Timeline Axis Priorities](docs/3d_timeline.md) for axis priorities, accessibility, and fallback guidance.

+## Accessibility

+The generated web interface uses semantic HTML and provides transcripts for audio clips, but it currently lacks ARIA roles, skip-navigation links, and other enhancements that improve screen‑reader and keyboard support.
+We document implemented accessibility tools and a TODO roadmap in [accessibility.md](accessibility.md) and welcome community feedback as we work toward WCAG 2.1 AA compliance.

 ## License

 ITIR and TiRCorder are products of TFYQA.biz provided under [Mozilla Public License - MPL 2.0](https://www.mozilla.org/en-US/MPL/).